 Microbial intelligence explained

 Microbial intelligence (known as bacterial intelligence) is the intelligence shown by microorganisms.
-The concept encompasses complex adaptive behavior shown by single cells, and altruistic or cooperative behavior in populations of like or unlike cells mediated by chemical signalling that induces physiological or behavioral changes in cells and influences colony structures.[1]
+This includes complex adaptive behavior shown by single cells, and altruistic or cooperative behavior in populations of like or unlike cells.
+It is often mediated by chemical signalling that induces physiological or behavioral changes in cells and influences colony structures.[1]

 Complex cells, like protozoa or algae, show remarkable abilities to organize themselves in changing circumstances.[2]
 Shell-building by amoebae reveals complex discrimination and manipulative skills that are ordinarily thought to occur only in multicellular organisms.